 Will there be a model question and marking scheme for the new Application and Professional Skills examination?

-Two pilot questions and marking schemes showing the required skills, and the pre-seen material will be available soon.
+Two pilot questions and marking schemes showing the required skills, and the pre-seen material can be viewed, here.
 These will be for the Taxation of Individuals and the Taxation of Owner-Managed Businesses questions.

 How far in advance will the pre-seen material be available in advance of the Application and Professional Skills Examination?